 - Learners will be able to create a WordPress website from scratch.

-By comparison to skill- and knowledge-based outcomes, attitude-based outcomes focus on the behavioural attitudes and ideals a learner will acquire.
+Compared to skill and knowledge outcomes, attitude outcomes focus on the behaviour, attitudes and ideals a learner will acquire.

-- By the end of this course, participants will have increased confidence in their ability to problem-solve.
+- By the end of this course, participants will feel more confident in their problem-solving.

-- Learners will be more open to embracing different cultural values within their organisation.
+- Learners will be more open to different cultural values within their organisation.

-Now that you have an idea of what the different types of learning outcomes are and how they relate to different learning objectives let’s look at the benefits of setting well-crafted learning outcomes:
+Now that you know what the different types of learning outcomes are and how they relate to different learning objectives let’s look at the benefits of well-crafted learning outcomes:

-The primary benefit of setting achievable learning objectives that are based on the desired learning outcomes is that it enhances the learner’s experience.
+The main benefit of setting achievable learning objectives based on the desired learning outcomes is that it improves the learner’s experience.

-For learners, setting properly defined learning objectives will provide them with a better understanding of their progress throughout the course while emphasising the material benefits of taking the course.
+For learners setting properly defined learning objectives will give them a better understanding of their progress throughout the course and highlight the benefits of taking the course.

-For course creators, learning objectives provide a curriculum design roadmap, ensuring that all content is carefully aligned with the desired outcomes.
+For course creators learning objectives provide a curriculum design roadmap so all content is aligned to the desired outcomes.

 Increased Understanding and Retention

-By clearly setting out what a learner will learn during a course, learning objectives help learners connect the dots between what they already know and what they will learn.
+By setting out what a learner will learn during a course learning objectives help learners connect the dots between what they already know and what they will learn.

-This helps learners internalise new concepts more easily, which in turn helps them retain newly acquired knowledge better.
+This helps learners internalise new concepts more easily which in turn helps them retain new knowledge better.
 This is particularly useful for complex academic subjects where some of the steps involved in learning a new subject can seem divorced from the actual result.

-Learning outcomes set expectations for the learner, which in turn encourages them to be mindful of their learning process and reflect on their own performance.
+Learning outcomes set the expectations for the learner which in turn encourages them to be mindful of their learning and reflect on their own performance.

-This self-reflection can help learners recognise gaps in their understanding, develop new strategies, measure personal progress, and seek additional help and feedback to fill any gaps.
+This self-reflection can help learners identify gaps in their understanding, develop new strategies, measure personal progress and seek additional help and feedback to fill the gaps.

-By starting with the desired learning outcomes and working backwards, instructors and content creators can create course material which is more tightly aligned with the desired outcome.
+By starting with the desired learning outcomes and working backwards instructors and content creators can create content that is more aligned to the desired outcome.

-This helps ensure that all participants receive a consistent learning experience tailored to their individual needs.
-It also reduces the amount of ‘busy work’ in a course, resulting in better use of time and resources for learners and course creators.
+This means all participants get a consistent learning experience tailored to their individual needs and reduces the amount of ‘busy work’ in a course so learners and course creators get better use of time and resources.

-Of course, the benefits listed above can only be realised if effective and achievable learning outcomes are set.
+Of course, the above benefits can only be realised if effective and achievable learning outcomes are set.

-To ensure that this is the case, here are some of the critical components for crafting effective learning outcomes:
+To ensure this is the case here are the key elements for crafting effective learning outcomes: Standardised forms can also be used to ensure learning outcomes are clearly articulated and consistently assessed.

 Specificity and Clarity

-Clarity is critical when setting learning outcomes – they should be unambiguous, specific and easy to understand.
+Clarity is key when setting learning outcomes because they should be clear, specific and easy to understand.
 This applies to all types of learning outcomes, be they knowledge-based, skill-based or attitude-based.

-The more specific and well-defined they are, the better chances that learners will understand what is expected of them and be able to measure their learning progress accurately.
-At the same time, they will more clearly understand the benefits of taking the course.
+The more specific and well-defined they are the better the chances learners will understand what is expected of them and be able to measure their learning progress accurately.
+At the same time they will more clearly understand the benefits of taking the course.

 Measurability and Observability